Los-No-Se-Quienes-y-Los-No-Se-Cuantos/project-report/README.md

 #### 5.2.3.6.
 Services Documentation Evidence for Sprint Review

+<b>SweetManager API</b>

+<b>Summary</b>
+Sweet Manager API Application, made with Microsoft C#, ASP.NET Core, Entity Framework Core and MySQL persistence.
+It also illustrates open-api documentation configuration and integration with Swagger UI.

+<b>Features</b>
+- RESTful API
+- OpenAPI Documentation
+- Swagger UI
+- Entity Framework Core
+- Microsoft ASP.NET Framework
+- Audit Creation and Update Date
+- Custom Route Naming Conventions
+- Custom Object-Relational Mapping Naming Conventions
+- MySQL Database
+- Domain-Driven Design

+<b>Bounded Context</b>
+This proyect of SweetManager is divided in the following bounded contexts:
+- Monitoring
+- Supplies
+- Interaction
+- Payment
+- Identity Access Management (IAM)
+- Dashboard and Analytics
+- Messages

+<b>Monitoring Context</b>
+The Monitoring Context is responsible for managing the rooms of the hotel.
+It includes the following features:
+- Create a new Room.
+- Update a Room.
+- List all the rooms in real time.

+<b>Supplies Context</b>
+The Supplies Context is responsible for managing the supplies of the hotel.
+It includes the following features:
+- Create a new Supply
+- Update the information of the Supply.
+- List all the supplies in real time.

+<b>Communication Context</b>
+The Communication Context is responsible for managing the notifications of the users.
+It includes the following features:
+- List all the notifications in real time.
+- Create Notifications in real time.
+- Get Notification By Id.

+<b>Payment Context</b>
+The Payment Context is responsable for managing the subscriptions and payments of the users.
+It includes the following features:
+- List all the subscriptions to the service.
+- Validate information when the user subscribes.

+<b>Identity and Access Management Context</b>
+The Identity and Access Management is responsable for managing the access of the users to the application.
+It includes the following features:
+- Verify and Validate the information of the user.
+- Create a user to the application.

+<b>Dashboard and Analytics Context</b>
+The Dashboard and Analytics Context is responsable for managing the information in real time about the income and expenses.
+It includes the following features:
+- List the income for every month at year.
+- List the expenses for every month at year.

+<b>Messages Context</b>
+The Messages Context is responsable for managing the messages between the users in the application.
+It includes the following features:
+- Send message to the respective user in real time using socket.

 #### 5.2.3.7.
 Software Deployment Evidence for Sprint Review

 #### 5.2.3.8.
 Team Collaboration Insights during Sprint